buildingSMART/IFC4.x-IF/tests/AL01/README.md

 ### Expected geometry
->:information_source: *add image of the expected geometry.
-Upload the jpeg/png file in the Dataset folder of this test*

 ![Alt text](Dataset/Alignments_visualization.PNG "Visualization of alignments")

 ### Control parameters
->:information_source: *add parameters/data that can be use to support the validation of import into a receiving application.
-Example: total length of one alignment, coordinates for end point of the alignment.*

 #### Alignment A50034A

 1. The total 2D length of the track alignment (horizontal projection) is 14028.83382 meters
 2. The ending point of the track alignment has coordinate (x, y, z) 2692394.24366, 1253130.2287, 486.8928999941538
 3. The vertical height difference between starting and ending points of the track alignment 3D curve is 44.9087 meters

 #### Alignment A50068A

 1. The total 2D length of the track alignment (horizontal projection) is 17765.13832 meters
 2. The ending point of the track alignment has coordinate (x, y, z) 2694286.68889, 1253836.50579, 509.00070006408737
 3. The vertical height difference between starting and ending points of the track alignment 3D curve is 78.3896 meters

 #### Alignment A50113A

 1. The total 2D length of the track alignment (horizontal projection) is 132.29663 meters
 2. The ending point of the track alignment has coordinate (x, y, z) 2689278.250446, 1254930.109624, 454.2618
 3. The vertical height difference between starting and ending points of the track alignment 3D curve is 0.6008 meters

 #### Alignment A50114A

 1. The total 2D length of the track alignment (horizontal projection) is 1017.00989 meters
 2. The ending point of the track alignment has coordinate (x, y, z) 2690215.50869, 1254732.84324, 455.0388999976963
 3. The vertical height difference between starting and ending points of the track alignment 3D curve is 0.8225 meters

 #### Alignment A50115A

 1. The total 2D length of the track alignment (horizontal projection) is 26.55641 meters
 2. The ending point of the track alignment has coordinate (x, y, z) 2689293.715556, 1254915.311747, 455.05101099999956
 3. The vertical height difference between starting and ending points of the track alignment 3D curve is 0.075489 meters

 #### Alignment A50116A

 1. The total 2D length of the track alignment (horizontal projection) is 512.88321 meters
 2. The ending point of the track alignment has coordinate (x, y, z) 2689793.439365, 1254827.196477, 454.6697619996874
 3. The vertical height difference between starting and ending points of the track alignment 3D curve is 0.319362 meters

 #### Alignment A50117A

 1. The total 2D length of the track alignment (horizontal projection) is 26.53194 meters
 2. The ending point of the track alignment has coordinate (x, y, z) 2689346.21648, 1254917.526915, 454.5141450035179
 3. The vertical height difference between starting and ending points of the track alignment 3D curve is 0.188355 meters

 #### Alignment A50118A

 1. The total 2D length of the track alignment (horizontal projection) is 194.64759 meters
 2. The ending point of the track alignment has coordinate (x, y, z) 2690164.880789, 1254742.7813, 454.9500000000008
 3. The vertical height difference between starting and ending points of the track alignment 3D curve is 0.0 meters

 #### Alignment A50119A

 1. The total 2D length of the track alignment (horizontal projection) is 70.4041 meters
 2. The ending point of the track alignment has coordinate (x, y, z) 2689641.465098, 1254857.79618, 454.8
 3. The vertical height difference between starting and ending points of the track alignment 3D curve is 0.0 meters

 #### Alignment A50120A

 1. The total 2D length of the track alignment (horizontal projection) is 26.55731 meters
 2. The ending point of the track alignment has coordinate (x, y, z) 2690145.462087, 1254740.786184, 454.875779
 3. The vertical height difference between starting and ending points of the track alignment 3D curve is 0.074579 meters

 #### Alignment A50121A

 1. The total 2D length of the track alignment (horizontal projection) is 166.86464 meters